 It didn’t take a 5th test for me to realize that my approach wasn’t doing anything.
 Thus, I didn’t see any point in continuing.
 But, in June I came upon some research that changed my perspective.

 Rather than focus on providing sustenance for my gut bacteria, what if I manipulate other environmental factors in the gut?
-I stopped taking the probiotic and fiber blend and went about manipulating other factors.
+Things like circadian rhythms, exercise, and sleep.
+And what happens if I try to leverage other pathways in the gut?
+I stopped taking the probiotic and fiber blend and went about manipulating these other factors.

 One of the keystone principles I identified was that cellular detoxification, inflammation, and tight junction proteins are regulated together.
 In fact, this phenomenon is present in people with inflammatory bowel disease.
 These people have impaired cellular detoxification and altered drug metabolism due to the presence of inflammation.